Clickseee/BadDirector/README.md

 [IncognitoN71](https://github.com/IncognitoN71) for the Misprinted Consumables Sprite and the Mod Logo/Icon, and a couple of Coding help from him

+[lord.ruby](https://github.com/lord-ruby) for the Misprinted Planet code and Edition code, plus some other stuff

 The Official Balatro [Discord Server](https://discord.gg/qxdtKRBf7s) #modding-chat

 The entirety of [VanillaRemade](https://github.com/nh6574/VanillaRemade)